When it comes to starting a weighted blankets brand, you may find yourself in a place where you have to make some big decisions.

 Evaluate your competition

-The last piece in determining how to price your weighted blankets is by simply looking at your competition.
+The last piece in determining how to price your blankets is by simply looking at your competition.

 The best way to do this is by finding like-minded businesses that offer product(s) with similar perceived value.
-Then, you can compare prices of the different businesses and determine where your weighted blankets fits best in the marketplace.
+Then, you can compare prices of the different businesses and determine where your blankets fits best in the marketplace.

-All of these factors play an equal part in pricing your weighted blankets, so it's important you evaluate each one individually to come up with an accurate price that will help optimize your business from the start.
+All of these factors play an equal part in pricing your blankets, so it's important you evaluate each one individually to come up with an accurate price that will help optimize your business from the start.

 Lauren Costanza, founder of Bluminary provides us with a detailed spreadsheet of all of her costs associated with running her business: